reactioncommerce/design/README.md

 # design issue types
 - UI/UX bugs
-- Features (which will be epics)
+- Features
-- Graph ql ‘slices’
+- Reaction Design System component design documentation
-- Continued style guide definitions
+- Operator admin flows

 # How to prioritize
 - Does it delight the customer?